Sainte-Thècle

 Sainte-Thècle (/fr/) is a Canadian municipality located in the province of Quebec in the Mékinac Regional County Municipality, in the Batiscanie watershed, in the administrative region of Mauricie.
 This municipality of 212 square kilometres is known for its resorts and many small lakes.
 The forest and mountain scenery offers exceptional views for tourists and vacationers.
 Sainte-Thècle is also a destination for hunting, fishing, snowmobile/all-terrain vehicles and other outdoor sports.
 The church, rectory and cemetery are located on the main hill of the village and are also heritage sites of interest.
 The municipality's agricultural and forestry industries have marked its history.

-The name of the municipality results from Saint Thècle, martyred virgin of the 1st century, converted to the Christianism and educated by Saint Paul during its first journey missionary.
-Thècle was born in Isaurie in Turkey.
-Tite and Thècle having lived at the same time, the name of this virgin was retained for the canonical foundation of this parish of the Mid Mauricie as of March 15, 1873, decree promulgated by Mgr.
-Louis-François Richer Laflèche, bishop of the diocese of Trois-Rivières.
-Moreover, Moïse Proulx, priest of Saint-Tite served the parish of Sainte-Thècle until 1880, or until the arrival of the first resident priest.
+The municipality is named after Saint Thecla, a first-century martyred virgin, converted to Christianity and educated by Saint Paul during his first missionary journey.
+Thecla was selected as a contemporary of Titus, after whom the nearby parish of Saint-Tite was named.
+The parish was named by a decree promulgated by Mgr.
+Louis-François Richer Laflèche, bishop of the diocese of Trois-Rivières on March 15, 1873.
+Moreover, Moïse Proulx, priest of Saint-Tite, served the parish of Sainte-Thècle until 1880, or until the arrival of the first resident priest.

-The toponymy of the rows ("rangs" in French) of the parish embodies the run-up of Christendom of the 19th century: Saint-Joseph, Saint-Michel, Saint-Pierre, Saint-Georges, and Saint Thomas which is the last one to be merged to the municipality of Sainte-Thècle in 1891.
+The toponymy of the rows (rangs in French) of the parish embodies the run-up of Christendom of the 19th century: Saint-Joseph, Saint-Michel, Saint-Pierre, Saint-Georges, and Saint Thomas which is the last one to be merged to the municipality of Sainte-Thècle in 1891.

 The main arteries of the village are the old Notre-Dame, Saint-Jacques, Masson, Grenier, Lacordaire, Tessier, Station, and Du Pont.
 The latter street derives its name from the floating bridge on Lake Croche, which connected the lower village to road St-Michel (north).
-With the expansion of the village, the names of new streets was a common surname: Bédard street, Veillette, Valley, Piché, Proteau Square, Cloutier Square, Marcotte road, Marchand road ...
-Centennial Street (rue du Centenaire) was erected during Celebration of the Sainte-Thècle Centennial in 1973–74, in parallel to the Villeneuve street.
-Several roads were designated according to their geographical context: Chemin de l'Anse (Cove Road), Lake Jesuit, Lake Traverse, Lake Aylwin, Lejeune Township, Lake Button...
-Finally, "Joseph St-Amant" road in Lejeune Township makes tribute to this businessman of Saint-Tite, who has greatly contributed to the forest industry.
-He owned a sawmill located on "Ruisseau Le Bourdais" street in the town of Saint-Tite.
+With the expansion of the village, the names of new streets was a common surname, such as Bédard Street, Veillette, Valley, Piché, Proteau Square, Cloutier Square, Marcotte Road and Marchand Road.
+Centennial Street (rue du Centenaire) was erected during Celebration of the Sainte-Thècle Centennial in 1973–74, in parallel to Villeneuve Street.
+Several roads were designated according to their geographical context, such as Chemin de l'Anse (Cove Road), Lake Jesuit, Lake Traverse, Lake Aylwin, Lejeune Township and Lake Button.
+Joseph St-Amant Road in Lejeune Township is a tribute to a businessman of Saint-Tite who greatly contributed to the forest industry.
+He owned a sawmill located on the street Ruisseau Le Bourdais in the town.

 At the end of the nineteenth century, the village of Sainte-Thècle was divided in two zones: the lower village (the oldest, located between the lake Croche and the lake-aux-Chicots) and the village of the station (which was formed with the economical impact of station of the railroad, arrived in Sainte-Thècle in 1887).
 Finally the erection of the church, from 1903 to 1905, engendered the construction of streets Saint-Jacques and Masson, creating a third village.